Azure/data-product-analytics/README.md

 env:
   GLOBAL_DNS_RESOURCE_GROUP_ID: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}'
   DATA_LANDING_ZONE_SUBSCRIPTION_ID: '{dataLandingZoneSubscriptionId}'
-  DATA_LANDING_ZONE_NAME: '{dataLandingZoneName}' # Choose max.
+  DATA_PRODUCT_NAME: '{dataProductName}' # Choose max.
 11 characters.
 They will be used as a prefix for all services.
 If not unique, deployment can fail for some services.
   LOCATION: '{regionName}'               # Specifies the region for all services (e.g. 'northeurope', 'eastus', etc.)
   SUBNET_ID: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{vnetName}/subnets/{subnetName}'
   ML_COMPUTE_INSTANCE_USER_OBJECT_ID: '{mlComputeInstanceObjectId}'
   DATABRICKS_WORKSPACE_ID: '{databricksWorkspaceId}'